-Given the dominant role of mobile sources in impacting on ozone air quality, MOG agrees with OEPA that additional local mobile source controls in downwind states are necessary before requiring additional emission reductions from upwind states.
-We urge that downwind states take full advantage of all of the authority provided to each of them under the CAA and to reduce mobile source emissions appropriately to assure continued attainment of the 2015 ozone NAAQS.
+Given the dominant role of mobile sources impacting on ozone air quality, MOG agrees with IDEM that additional local mobile source controls are necessary in downwind states before EPA requires additional emission reductions from upwind states such as Indiana.
+We urge that downwind states take full advantage of all of the authority provided to each of them under the CAA and to reduce mobile source emissions appropriately to assure continued attainment with 2015 ozone NAAQS.

-9. 2023 is the appropriate year for assessing Good Neighbor SIP requirements related to the 2015 ozone NAAQS.
+8. 2023 is the appropriate year for assessing Good Neighbor SIP requirements related to the 2015 ozone NAAQS.

-It is appropriate for the LADCO modeling results relied upon by OEPA to have been based on 2023 as the future analytic year.
+It is appropriate for the LADCO modeling results relied upon by IDEM to have been based on 2023 as the future analytic year.
 That year was selected by EPA as the basis for its modeling "because it aligns with the anticipated attainment year for the Moderate ozone nonattainment areas".
-Indeed, 2023 aligns with the last full ozone season before the attainment year for Moderate ozone nonattainment areas.
+29 Indeed, 2023 aligns with the last full ozone season before the attainment year for Moderate ozone nonattainment areas.